 At the end of the validation, the interceptor will automatically verify the validity of the certificate by delegating to the default WSS4J implementation.
 If needed, this behavior can be changed by redefining the verifyCertificateTrust method.

-For more details, please refer toSection 7.3.5, "Digital Signatures".
+For more details, please refer to Digital Signatures.

 7.3.4.
 Security Timestamps

 This section describes the various timestamp options available in the Wss4jSecurityInterceptor.